samstk/BaremetalRPI/README.md

 framebuffer_swap=0
 ```

+If any problems occur, then it may be an issue with the hardware or power supply.

 ## Milestones
 Current outlook of objectives (may be subject to change)
 * Basic GPIO Management (Output) - Completed (Bug may exist)